Baltic Sea cycling tour in Lithuania

 After breakfast, your Baltic Sea cycling tour in Lithuania and on Memelland unfortunately comes to an end.
 We would be happy to extend your stay on the Baltic.

-If you'll start your tour on Sunday, you will drive to Heydekrug on the 2nd day and do the excursion to Palanga on the 7th day.
+If you'll start your tour on Sunday or Thursday, you will drive to Heydekrug on the 2nd day and do the excursion to Palanga on the 7th day.